CarolineDelva/-JavaScriptandDOMManipulation-Project/README.md

 ## Project Description

-The purpose of this project is to create a dynamic table based upon the [dataset](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/static/js/data.js).
+The purpose of this project is to create a dynamic table based upon the UFO [dataset](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/static/js/data.js).
 The table can be filtered for specific values.

 The final table includes the following features:

-### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+- An HTML web page

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+- Code that appends a table to the web page and then adds new rows of data for each UFO sighting using the dataset in the form of an array of JavaScript objects

-  * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.
+- Columns for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+- A date form in the HTML document

+- JavaScript code listens for events and search through the `date/time` column to find rows that match user input.
-### Level 2: Multiple Search Categories (Optional)

-* Complete all of Level 1 criteria.

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+- JavaScript code so the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`